sateffen/go-suspend-on-idle/README.md

 ## How it works

 - Monitors system activity to detect idleness:
-  - Checks for no active TCP connections on a specified ethernet interface.
+  - Checks for no active non-localhost TCP connections by parsing kernel network information from `/proc/net/tcp` and `/proc/net/tcp6`.
-  - Checks for no active user sessions on the system.
+  - Checks for no active user sessions using `loginctl`.
 - If the system is idle, it calls `systemctl suspend` to suspend the system.

 ## Building the project